How Biden and Trump insiders say they are preparing for the debate

 White House and Republican advisers tell Andrew Feinberg about Biden’s intense, ‘punchy’ preparation process at Camp David — and how Trump doesn’t need to prepare much because of his ‘elite stamina’

-With barely two days to go until Joe Biden and Donald Trump stand face-to-face for the first time since 2020, the president’s closest aides and confidantes say they are leaving nothing to chance.
+With barely two days to go until Joe Biden and Donald Trump stand face to face for the first time since 2020, the president’s closest aides and confidants say they are leaving nothing to chance.

 It’s there, in the arborous setting where Biden convened the leaders of Japan and South Korea for a historic summit last year, that the president’s brain trust has been dutifully preparing him for a debate with Trump.

 Also making the trip to Camp David?
-His 2020 campaign boss, Jen O’Malley Dillon; his current campaign manager, Julie Chavez Rodriguez; former Democratic congressman, Cedric Richmond; senior advisors Bruce Reed, Mike Donilon and Anita Dunn; and Biden’s White House and campaign communications directors, Ben LaBolt and Michael Tyler.
+His 2020 campaign boss, Jen O’Malley Dillon; his current campaign manager, Julie Chavez Rodriguez; former Democratic congressman Cedric Richmond; senior advisers Bruce Reed, Mike Donilon and Anita Dunn; and Biden’s White House and campaign communications directors, Ben LaBolt and Michael Tyler.

-The campaign official contrasted Biden’s efforts this year with his 2020 campaign, when he was able to spend months on prep due to the relatively light schedule he undertook while working from his Delaware home due to the pandemic.
+The official contrasted Biden’s efforts this year with his 2020 campaign, when he was able to spend months on prep due to the relatively light schedule he undertook while working from his Delaware home during the pandemic.
 These days, the official said, Biden’s “day job” of public attendances connected to being president has taken up most of his time.

 But the official also pointed out that Biden has been “increasingly punchy” in comments he’s made about Trump.
 He plans to come out swinging while still “projecting himself as the wise and steady leader in contrast to Trump’s chaos and division.”